EricaLinaG/Emacsn/README.md

 ### See how profile entries are made.
   - `cat profile-template.txt`
   - Look at _profiles.mk_           - These are the installations.
-  - Look at _~/.emacs-profiles.el_  - These are the boot entries
+  - Look at _.emacs-profiles.el_  - These are the boot entries
   - Compare that to _Emacsn/emacs-profiles-orig.el_.
     Persistent profile boot definitions live there so you have them with every install of Emacsn.